Harris Health System Faculty

 Carolyn Da Silva teaches primarily in the neurological rehabilitation sequence in the entry-level/professional and post-professional programs at Texas Woman’s University.
 Her research interests are in aging with a disability and people with post-polio syndrome.
 Her clinical practice is as a consultant in the post-polio clinic at TIRR Memorial Hermann Rehabilitation and Research and in the inpatient rehabilitation unit at Memorial Hermann Hospital - Texas Medical Center.

 Michael Furtado graduated from the University of Connecticut with a Bachelor of Science in pre-physical therapy and master’s in physical therapy.
-He later earned his doctorate of physical therapy from Boston University while he was a practicing physical therapist.
+He later earned his Doctor of Physical Therapy from Boston University while he was a practicing physical therapist and continued pursuit of lifelong learning and earned a Doctor of Education in Health Professions from A.T.
+Still University.
 He worked as a staff physical therapist for six years at TIRR Memorial Hermann Outpatient Rehabilitation, serving in leadership positions such as the center coordinator of clinical education and creating vestibular and balance programs in sports concussion and military veterans.
 Michael specializes in vestibular rehabilitation and amputees, but is recognized for his expertise through the American Physical Therapy Association as a neurological clinical specialist, with experience treating all types of neurological injuries.
-Michael is currently an associate professor at the University of Texas Medical Branch, where he serves as admissions chair and primary faculty for neuroscience and neurological clinical management.
+Michael is currently an Associate Professor at the University of Texas Medical Branch, where he also serves as the Program Director for the Hybrid DPT Program Track, Admissions chair, and primary faculty for neuroscience and neurological clinical management.
 He also owns an outpatient private practice in Houston, AMPT Rehab, where he performs clinical practice and research in patients with vestibular dysfunction and neurological deficits.
 His portfolio of professional accolades includes various teaching and clinical awards with authorship or book chapters and numerous poster presentations and public speaking engagements.

 Katherine Jones PT, NCS, CBIS

-Katherine Jones has been a licensed physical therapist for 16 years.
+Katherine graduated from the University of Houston in 2000 with a Bachelor's Degree in Psychology.
+She graduated from Texas Woman's University in 2004 with a Masters in Science in Physical Therapy.
 She received her Board Certification in Neurologic Physical Therapy in 2006 and her Certified Brain Injury Specialist certification in 2013.
-She has practiced almost exclusively in the area of neurological rehabilitation across the continuum of care, including 6 years in post-acute brain injury rehabilitation and the past two years in outpatient neurologic and vestibular rehabilitation.
-She has been an APTA Certified Clinical Instructor for 14 years and assists with mentorship in the Harris Health Neurologic Physical Therapy Residency.
+She has practiced almost exclusively in the area of neurological rehabilitation across the continuum of care, including inpatient / outpatient rehab at Harris Health, post-acute brain injury rehabilitation at Mentis Neuro Rehabilitation, and, most recently in outpatient neurologic and vestibular rehabilitation at Balance & Neuro Physical Therapy.

 L. John Kertz PT, NCS